 Today’s economy is driven by innovation, and the proper protection of innovation is vital.

-This section of Doing Business in Canada provides an overview of Canada’s intellectual property regime in four key areas: copyright, patents, trade-marks and the enforcement of intellectual property rights.
+This chapter of Doing Business in Canada provides an overview of Canada’s intellectual property regime in five key areas: copyright, industrial designs, patents, trademarks and the enforcement of IP rights.

 Nevertheless, Canadian copyright laws do possess certain subtleties that should be noted.
-In particular, for any work to be exploited in Canada, it is important to ensure that the chain-of-title within Canada has been properly secured in accordance with Canada’s Copyright Act.
+In particular, for any work to be exploited in Canada, it is important to ensure that the chain-of-title has been properly secured in accordance with Canada’s Copyright Act.

 It is also noteworthy that a significant copyright reform bill was recently passed by Canada’s Parliament and introduced into law.

 In Canada, copyright arises automatically upon the creation of an original work.
-An original work is one that has not been copied from another source and that is otherwise produced through the exercise of non-mechanical skill and judgment.
+An original work is one that has not been copied from another source, and that is otherwise produced through the exercise of non-mechanical skill and judgment.

-Copyright in relation to a work means the exclusive right in Canada to reproduce, publish and perform in public the work (or any substantial part thereof).
-The broad concept of reproduction includes many individual rights depending on the type of work.
+Copyright in relation to a work means the exclusive right in Canada to reproduce, publish and perform in public the work, or any substantial part thereof.
+The broad concept of reproduction includes many individual rights, depending on the type of work.
 For example, in the case of a dramatic work, the right of reproduction includes the sole right of converting it into a novel or other non-dramatic work.